 The Liberty Protection Safeguards (LPS) will replace the Deprivation of Liberty Safeguards framework.
 The Government announced on 16th July 2020 that the original implementation date for LPS (1st October 2020) would be postponed until April 2022.
-The public consultation on the draft regulations and Code of Practice for LPS is due to take place in spring 2021 and implementation of the LPS is some way off, anticipated to be in April 2022.
+This has now been further delayed although no new date for implementation has been provided.
+A 12 week public consultation on the draft regulations and Code of Practice for the LPS is due to take place in early 2022.
+The Government has announced it will confirm the date of implementation of the LPS following this consultation.
 It is essential that LPS leads, advisers and senior managers are aware of the new framework and are ready for these changes.

 To assist you in preparing for the introduction of the LPS, we will be offering a range of training sessions.
 Currently, we are able to offer training which outlines what is already known about LPS based upon the new statutory framework.
 These sessions are aimed at managers within your organisations who will have a significant involvement in LPS.
 If you would like to arrange a session, please get in touch.